Combining Discrepancy-Confusion Uncertainty and Calibration Diversity for Active Fine-Grained Image Classification: Introduction

-\begin{itemize} \item We propose a novel active learning method, DECERN, for fine-grained image classification task.
+Our contributions are summarized as follows: \begin{itemize} \item We propose a novel active learning method, DECERN, for fine-grained image classification task.
 Our method efficiently constructs high-quality labeled data of the fine-grained image under limited annotation budgets, leading to significant performance gains. \item We introduce a multifaceted informativeness measure in DECERN, combining discrepancy-confusion uncertainty and calibration diversity, to facilitate the effective selection of high informative samples.
-The former identifies features that exhibit low category directionality and poor structural stability during local feature fusion.
-The latter strategically balances the sample selection process, ensuring adequate local representativeness while maximizing global diversity. \item We implement our proposal active learning strategy on 7 common-used fine-grained image classification datasets across 26 distinct experimental settings.
+The former identifies features that exhibit poor structural stability and low category directionality during local feature fusion.
+The latter strategically balances the sample selection process, ensuring adequate local representativeness while maximizing global diversity. \item We implement our proposal active learning strategy on 7 common-used fine-grained image classification datasets across 39 distinct experimental settings.
 Extensive experimental results show that our DECERN achieves leading performance and outperforms existing state-of-the-art AL methods in the fine-grained image classification task. \end{itemize}